nitaybz/homebridge-switcher-platform/README.md

 This Plugin could not be made without the extensive research of the Switcher V2 Protocol which was performed by @AviadGolan and @NightRang3r and the JS implementation of their work by @johnathanvidu.

-## Support homebridge-switcher-boiler
+## Support homebridge-switcher-platform

-**homebridge-switcher-boiler** is a free plugin under the MIT license. it was developed as a contribution to the homebridge/hoobs community with lots of love and thoughts.
+**homebridge-switcher-platform** is a free plugin under the MIT license. it was developed as a contribution to the homebridge/hoobs community with lots of love and thoughts.
 Creating and maintaining Homebridge plugins consume a lot of time and effort and if you would like to share your appreciation, feel free to "Star" or donate.

 <a target="blank" href="https://www.paypal.me/nitaybz"><img src="https://img.shields.io/badge/PayPal-Donate-blue.svg?logo=paypal"/></a><br>